 I will discuss Loy and Cornell in the years around the end of World War II - the period which sees the inception of the nuclear age.
 It is the period of Cornell and Loy's most intense friendship, with the exchange of letters, books and ideas; and some degree of mutual artistic influence (involving Cornell, for example, providing material for Loy's assemblages and a shared interest in mappemodes).
 For Cornell, Loy was one of his valued woman intimates; people with whom he could extend his dialogue with himself.
 She was the addressee of a letter often seen as central to his self-explanation, in which he described his largest and most important dossier of materials, the 'GC 44' (or Garden Centre 1944) folder.
-The artists were brought together, at least in part, by Christian Science, which seems to have cemented existing linkages through the New York art world of Duchamp and the Surrealists.
-Cornell was a devote Christian Scientist; from his membership application in June 1926 until his death, his diaries record readings of weekly lessons and exchanges with practitioners.
-Loy, who first made contact with the sect in Florence in 1912, placed its beliefs within a more eclectic understanding of the spiritual in which different elements compete; but certainly her work after her return to New York in 1936 begins to show a more intense interest in spiritual issues (her biographer reports that in the late 1940s she corresponded with the dissident Christian Scientist Joel Goldsmith).
-Yet there are significant tensions in their adherence to the faith: Cornell, the obsessive collector and classifier of everyday materials; Loy, the poet whose work is often seen as expressing an embodied poetics.
+The artists were brought together, at least in part, by Christian Science, which seems to have cemented existing linkages through the New York art world of Duchamp and the Surrealists.5 Cornell was a devote Christian Scientist: from his membership application in June 1926 until his death, his diaries record readings of weekly lessons and exchanges with practitioners.6 Loy, who first made contact with the sect in Florence in 1912, placed its beliefs within a more eclectic understanding of the spiritual in which different elements compete; but certainly her work after her return to New York in 1936 begins to show a more intense interest in spiritual issues (her biographer reports that in the late 1940s she corresponded with the dissident Christian Scientist Joel Goldsmith).
+Yet there are significant tensions in their adherence to the faith: Cornell, the obsessive collector and classifier of found items and images and everyday materials in the roughly-carpentered and carefully-arranged 'boxes' which are his major art-form; Loy, the poet whose work is often seen as expressing an embodied poetics, and who as an artist also created assemblages.
 How is art reconciled with a religion which dismisses mere physical existence?